 Ideally the government would ensure all have coverage for COVID-19 testing and treatment, but we're not there yet.
 So until then, stay engaged, informed, prepared, and stay home.

 Want additional information on how to be an engaged health care consumer during this time?
-Sign up for our upcoming webinar "Empowering Patients to be Engaged Health Care Consumers"
+Watch our webinar "Empowering Patients During the Age of COVID-19"